Using an employer of record in Canada

 How to onboard employees in Canada

-Onboarding, especially for new remote workers, is about more than making sure your new employee has the tools to complete their tasks.
+Onboarding, especially for new talent, is about more than making sure the new employee has the tools to complete their tasks.

 Important onboarding tasks to complete before their start date include:

-• Gathering the tax documentation: Ensure you stay compliant with both federal and provincial tax regulations.
+- Gathering the tax documentation: To stay compliant with both federal and provincial tax regulations.

 Important onboarding tasks to complete on or after their start date include:

-Leave compliance to an Employer of Record in Canada so you can focus on welcoming your new employee and making them feel like part of the team.
+Let an Employer of Record in Canada support you for compliant onboarding so you can focus on welcoming your new employee and making them feel like part of the team.

 Pay employees in Canada